Shin Splints – Why do my shins hurt when I run?

 How do I get rid of the pain and get back to exercise?

-The pain from shin splints is mostly treated with manual therapy, including deep tissue massage, joint mobilisation and acupuncture (1, 4).
+The pain from shin splints is commonly treated with manual therapy, including deep tissue massage, joint mobilisation and acupuncture (1, 4).
 The real benefit is found in correcting the biomechanics and movement issues that have led the affected tissues to become painful, this can be achieved by modifying a person’s training plan and careful prescription of exercise to address the underlying problem.
+This is especially true in the case of MTSS, as weakness in the muscles of the trunk and thigh can lead to excess strain on the lower limb resulting in pain.
 If these measures are not successful then medical imaging may be necessary to gain more information (6).
-At Align Body Clinic we provide expert assessment, diagnosis and treatment for all types of pain and have treated many runners and athletes for shin pain.
+At Align Body Clinic we can perform a thorough investigation of your shin pain, conduct a full assessment, and then advise on the best solution to help get you back on the road!

 1 – Carnes, M, & Vizniak, N. (2011).
 Conditions Manual.
 Professional Health Systems, Canada.